How to Plan Your Retirement Income

 Which Approach Is Better?

 Unfortunately, there is no right answer when deciding between these account types.
-The “right answer” is only seen in hindsight and is highly dependent on what your view of future taxes is.
+The “right answer” is highly dependent on your view of your future tax rate.
 If you think your tax rate will be higher in the future, a Roth approach may make sense.
-If you think your future tax rate will be lower—due to either tax regulation or a change in your income requirements—then a tax-deferred approach may make sense.
+If you think your future tax rate will be lower—either because of tax regulation or a change in your income requirements—then a tax-deferred approach could make sense.

 There are also limitations on what you can contribute to these accounts.
-Not every employer 401(k) plan allows for Roth accounts.
+Not every employer’s 401(k) plan allows for Roth accounts.
 Similarly, there are income limitations associated with contributing to a Roth IRA.
-Each situation is different—consult a tax professional to come up with a retirement savings strategy that’s right for you.
+Each situation is different, so consult a tax professional to come up with a retirement savings strategy that’s right for you.

 Required Minimum Distributions (RMDs)